-My blog is a mixture of inspiration, motivation, internet marketing and web tech tips, to inspire people and help them build the sort of business that will support the lifestyle they want.
-That’s why I’ve started to write about having a location-independent business.
-That’s one of my goals, and I want to share my progress with other entrepreneurs who are on the same quest.
+My blog is a mixture of the things I’m passionate about.
+Its intention is to inspire people and encourage them build the lifestyle they want.
+That’s why I’ve started to write about travel and having a location-independent business – to share my progress with other entrepreneurs who are on the same quest.

-Blogging is also a part of my social media marketing strategy (more about that later…).
-It’s a way of drawing people to my website, so that they can get to know more about me and what I do.
-Without a blog, I’d have no reason to encourage people to visit my site – other than to sell something.
+Blogging is also a part of my social media marketing strategy.
+It helps to raise my profile and make my website more visible (more about that later…) – drawing people to my website, so that they can get to know more about me and what I do.

 The reason why I blog is twofold: